AcalaNetwork/hardhat-tutorials/README.md

 `Token`s and `Schedule` smart contracts in order to build an escrow service that accepts any of the predeployed ERC20 tokens, swaps them for `AUSD` and at a set block releases the funds in `AUSD` or in another predeployed ERC20 token.

+9. [UpgradeableGreeter](./upgradeable-greeter/README.md): This tutorial explores on how to use the proxy-upgrade pattern in order to deploy, manage and upgrade upgradeable smart contracts in Acala EVM+.